ATEX-Produktlinie

 Subgroup C: hydrogen, carbon disulfide

-TBH also offers systems for extraction from explosion-proof areas (except mining).
-The devices comply with the applicable ATEX product guideline 2014/34 / EU and the standard DIN EN 1127-1: 2007.
-Systems of a category may only be used for certain zones, e.g. Category 2 devices are only permitted for zone 1 (for gases and vapors) or for zone 21 (dusts).
-To ensure the correct extraction, the following questions must be answered:
+TBH offers extraction systems for explosion-proof areas that comply with the ATEX Product Directive 2014/34/EU and the DIN EN 1127-1:2007 standard.
+Here, systems in a category may only be used for certain zones; for example, category 2 systems are only permitted for zone 1 (for gases and vapors) or for zone 21 (for dusts).
+The following factors must be considered when selecting an extraction system:

-From these findings, the operator determines the zones in his production.
-For this purpose, an ATEX consulting service provider can be used.
-This can also create an explosion protection document.
-If the risk has been assessed by the released substances and the zones have been classified, the appropriate extraction system can be selected.
-For this, TBH employees check the process parameters (dust or gas quantity, acquisition, required air volume flow, etc.) and the zone classification of the customer.
+Based on these findings, the operator defines the ATEX zones in their production.
+For this, an ATEX consulting service provider can also be used.
+They can also create an explosion protection document.
+After evaluating the risk posed by the released substances and classifying the zones, the appropriate extraction system can finally be selected.
+TBH employees check the process parameters (amount of dust or gas, capture, required air volume flow, etc.) and the customer’s zone classification.

 Do you have any further questions?